Jnan Chandra Ghosh: Career

 At his highest intense involvement at IIT, Kharagpur, he was called upon to lead his alma mater, Calcutta University.
-The news of his departure, the students at IIT, Kharagpur went on a mass strike.
+At the news of his departure, the students at IIT, Kharagpur went on a mass strike.
 Sir J C Ghosh addressed the students on the lawns of the students' residence, Patel Hall, and broke down in the middle of his speech and cried.